Flameeyes/neopixel-acrylic-lamp/README.md

 # Neopixel Acrylic Lamp

+WARNING: THIS PROJECT IS NOT WORKING.

 This repository contains Eagle PCB designs and code to replace the board on some types of lamps that hold an acrylic shape.

 ## Further References

-Refer to my [ts blog post](https://flameeyes.blog/2020/07/09/investigating-chinese-acrylic-lamps/) for details.
+Refer to my [blog post](https://flameeyes.blog/2020/07/09/investigating-chinese-acrylic-lamps/) for details.

 ## License